-The Group is required to prepare the accounts within the framework published by Chartered Institute of Public Finance and Accountancy (CIPFA), the International Financial Reporting Standards (IFRS) and the Government, the results of which are deficit for the year £99.523m (2017/18 was a deficit of £16,611m).
+The Group is required to prepare the accounts within the framework published by Chartered Institute of Public Finance and Accountancy (CIPFA), the International Financial Reporting Standards (IFRS) and the Government, the results of which are deficit for the year £0.691m (2018/19 was a deficit of £99.523m).
 However, this includes pensions and depreciation costs which are not chargeable to tax payers (nationally and locally) and the final position for the financial year is set out in the following table below:

+Reserves General Fund Actual £000 Earmarked Reserves Actual £000

+General Reserves

-Reserves General Fund Actual £000 Earmarked Reserves Actual £000 General Reserves General Reserves Balance at 1 st April 2018 2,856 999 (Over)/Underspend 1,204 0 Transfers In/(Out) 503 (93) General reserves at 31 st March 2019 4,563 906
+General Reserves Balance at 1 st April 2019 4,563 906

+(Over)/Underspend 441 0

+Transfers In/(Out) 1,346 9,239

+General reserves at 31 st March 2020 6,350 10,145

+-

-This means the general reserve held at 31st March 2019 is for any unexpected or emergency events that are to be considered to be a medium or high risk by the Group.
-The reserves remains under 3% of the total revenue budget and is considered to be a reasonable provision for an emergency events that may occur.
+This means the general reserve held at 31st March 2020 is for £6.350m any unexpected or emergency events that are to be considered to be a medium or high risk by the Group.

+The general reserves has now been restored back to the agreed level of 3% of the total revenue budget which has been set by the Staffordshire Commissioner and is considered to be a reasonable provision for an emergency events that may occur.
+This included a budgeted transfer of £1.346m as agreed within the approved budget in addition to the £0.441m additional contribution in year.